-I respectfully request that the Rules Committee vote against HJ 138.
-I look forward to testifying to the Rules Committee today and I am happy to answer any questions you may have.
+I respectfully request that the Rules Committee not provide HJR 559 a hearing and if it does, that it soundly defeats this resolution as it has in previous sessions.
+I look forward to testifying to the Rules Committee if a hearing is granted and I am happy to answer any questions you may have.

-Wado,
+Sincerely,

-Chud Wood: Q.
+Church Wood: Dr.